snath-ai/.github/profile/README.md

 # Demonstration Applications

-Snath.ai provides a set of demonstration applications that showcase the practical capabilities of the Lár Engine.
+Snath.ai™ provides a set of demonstration applications that showcase the practical capabilities of the Lár Engine.

 ### Retrieval‑Augmented Generation (RAG) Demonstration
 A fully transparent RAG pipeline featuring FAISS retrieval, a critique‑improve loop, and consistent, repeatable execution.